Simon Pollak: Biography

 The Missouri School for the Blind opened in late 1851, and the founders allowed it to fall under the control of the Missouri legislature in 1855.
 During Pollak's time with the school, he introduced Braille to his students.
 The system had not been embraced in the United States before that time, but Pollak had learned about it when he trained in Europe.
 Most schools preferred other systems for the blind, because Braille was not understood by those who could see.
 Braille was not adopted widely in the U.S. until the early 1890s.

 In 1856, Pollak was one of fifteen founders of the Academy of Science, St. Louis.
 He opened the first eye and ear clinic in St. Louis in 1860; it was based at Mullanphy Hospital.
 During the Civil War, he served on the United States Sanitary Commission.
 He worked at the eye and ear clinic until his death at the age of 89.
 Pollak had gotten married in 1873 to the former Sallie Perry, and he was survived by his wife and two sons.

 Pollak was described after his death as the "oldest and most illustrious member" of the St. Louis Medical Society.
-He was cremated and then interred at Hillcrest Abbey Crematory and Mausoleum.